 I then try to estimate the vulnerabilities in the economy.
 That doesn't look bad right now.
 Indeed, consumer confidence is at an all-time low in many countries, including the US, and inflation affects purchasing power, but households have healthy balance sheet ratios.
 Debt ratios are modest, and families have accumulated significant savings during the pandemic.
 These are unevenly distributed, but households with lower incomes often have built up a buffer.

 With a few exceptions, companies are also in good shape on average with healthy balance sheet ratios.
 For example, the private sector does not seem very vulnerable at the moment.

 US public finances may not be looking very rosy, but the federal deficit has narrowed spectacularly lately.
 Following the stimulus packages from the Trump and Biden administrations, the deficit briefly stood at 18 per cent of GDP.
 That has now fallen to 5 per cent.
 Any further deficit reduction will not cause significant damage to the economy.
 Therefore, the chance of a recession in America seems small to me.

 These are exceptionally uncertain times.
 Then it is advisable not to take extreme positions but to stay close to your benchmark.
 If I were forced to take an extreme position anyway, I would have chosen a very defensive position so far.
 In the meantime, however, a realistic prospect of an alternative scenario is emerging.

-Instead of stubbornly high inflation followed by a recession, the coming period may be characterized by falling inflation and continued economic growth.
+Instead of stubbornly high inflation followed by a recession, the coming period may be characterised by falling inflation and continued economic growth.
 A few more cues to confirm, and I'll move to the risk-taking side.